vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 * 10% - Team and advisors
 * 2.5% - Liquidity bootstrapping (Supply liquidity and incentives to a MON/ETH pool)

-The [Protocol Owner multi-sig](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69) was initially seeded with 100,000,000 tokens on September 23, 2022 ([source](https://etherscan.io/tx/0xa57dd3c6e8f44be7e3f17904b3d5719da1857b205ce3a0af4ddcecd8a4cbb4fc)).
-The [docs](https://docs.defifranc.com/contracts) list the contracts used in the initial distribution, but many have been deprecated with the launch of Moneta DAO.
+The [Protocol Owner multi-sig](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69) was initially [seeded with 100,000,000 tokens](https://etherscan.io/tx/0xa57dd3c6e8f44be7e3f17904b3d5719da1857b205ce3a0af4ddcecd8a4cbb4fc) on September 23, 2022.
+The [docs](https://docs.defifranc.com/contracts) list the contracts used in the initial distribution, but many have been deprecated with the Moneta DAO launch.
 Moneta documentation should be updated to reflect new decisions around treasury management and allocation.
 The following chart shows funds that have been returned to the owner multi-sig since the original distribution.

 ![mon_distribution](https://user-images.githubusercontent.com/4058461/232518729-ade22691-2c4c-46b4-b8c4-92d351e953ee.png)

-Here is a [dashboard](https://dune.com/paulapivat/llama-risk-assessment-defi-franc) to show onchain transactions to and from the [Protocol Owner multi-sig](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69); see "MON Received and In Circulation".
+We have additionally built a Moneta Dune [dashboard](https://dune.com/paulapivat/llama-risk-assessment-defi-franc) that show onchain transactions to and from the [Protocol Owner multi-sig](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69); see "MON Received and In Circulation".

 The following chart shows the actual distribution of MON as of April 17, 2023.
-The majority of funds have been transferred to a new Treasury multi-sig and to the Grizzli.fi multi-sig, which provided Moneta DAO with $1m of seed funding denominated in USDC, CRV, and LIT.
+The majority of funds have been transferred to a new Treasury multi-sig and to a Grizzli.fi multi-sig.
+The latter had provided Moneta DAO with $1m of seed funding denominated in USDC, CRV, and LIT.
 The owner multi-sig continues to be a regular funding source for Curve gauge rewards, Stability Pool incentives (CommunityIssuance), and airdrop claims.

 ![MON dist flow drawio](https://user-images.githubusercontent.com/51072084/232602695-d5099d2b-8671-48d7-806a-d6a344851419.png)